isomerpages/nparks-gardening/page-index/pests/_posts/2023-09-21-post-Pests.md

 	<li><input type="checkbox" id="accordion9">
 		<label for="accordion9">Oriental Fruit flies</label><div>
 		<img title="A passionfruit that has been affected by fruit flies, with a large swelling at the point of attack.
 Photo by Jacqueline Chua." src="/images/Biodiversity/fruitflydamage_jacquelinechua.jpg">
 		<p><a href="/page-index/pests/oriental-fruit-flies/">Oriental fruit flies</a> are rarely seen by gardeners, and sometimes get mistaken as bees or wasps because they are also black and yellow!
-However, they will leave tell-take swellings and distortions on fruit when they lay their eggs.</p>
+However, they will leave tell-tale swellings and distortions when they lay their eggs inside fruit.
+Otherwise, you may find the odd fruit fly larvae when you open infected fruit!</p>
 	</div></li></ul>
 <br>
 </section>